byvfx/ibm_ds_capstone/README.md

 ### 4. Model Selection & Evaluation

-- When juxtaposing multiple algorithms, such as Logistic Regression, Support Vector Machines, or Decision Tree Classifiers, visual comparisons streamline the model selection process.
+- Visual comparisons streamline the model selection process when juxtaposing multiple algorithms, such as Logistic Regression, Support Vector Machines, or Decision Tree Classifiers.
 Visual aids crisply demonstrate which model has the edge over others based on specific evaluation metrics.

 In summary, while raw data and intricate algorithms constitute the structural foundation of data science, **data visualization** infuses these numbers with meaning, translating them into tangible insights.
-Whether the task at hand involves evaluating SpaceX's launch triumphs or crafting predictive models for imminent rocket landings, adept data visualization bridges the chasm between intricate data sets and actionable insights.
+Whether the task involves evaluating SpaceX's launch triumphs or crafting predictive models for imminent rocket landings, adept data visualization bridges the chasm between intricate data sets and actionable insights.
+---

-## Present Findings
+## 6. Present Findings 🎙
+---

 In presenting my work, I recognize the transformative **power** of effective communication.
 As I navigate this journey, here are the key pillars I'm focusing on: